paulgreg/thermomix-recipes/README.md

 - You can switch between cookbooks, which are stored on separated files on the server.
 - Application should work on offline mode, in a read only mode.

+### Demo

+Here’s a demo version of the application : http://thermomix.recipes.free.fr

 ### Prerequisites

 You’ll need PHP5 on the server to run the app.